prelectai/toadr3/README.md

 Currently, it supports the following operations:

 - List events
+  - Filter by program id
+  - Filter by target type and target values
+  - Limit and skip for pagination
+- List reports
+  - Filter by program id
+  - Filter by event id
+  - Filter by client name
+  - Limit and skip for pagination

 ## Example
-A small example of how to list events from a VTN:
+A small example of how to list events and reports from a VTN:

 ```python
 import asyncio